 Quality of Life

 Something we all need to understand is how our productivity deeply depends on our general quality of life.
 In today’s industry, the largest part of someone’s life is spent at work, often behind a desk.
-For this reason, open offices, rest areas, and biophilic office designs have become trending features of most workplaces.
+For this reason, open-plan coworking offices with rest areas, and biophilic office designs have become trending features of most workplaces.